 Department of Practical Theology

-The Department of Practical Theology offers two majors: Christian ministries and youth and family ministries; and five minors: Christian ministries, cultural engagement, sports ministry, youth and family ministries, and youth outreach and discipleship.
+The Department of Practical Theology offers three majors: Christian ministries, youth and family ministries, and interdisciplinary studies; and three minors: Christian ministries, cultural engagement, and youth and family ministries.

 Biblical, Theological, and Philosophical Formation General Education Requirements for All Department of Practical Theology Majors

 |UBBL 100||Introduction to Biblical Literature: Exodus/Deuteronomy (do not take if transferring in 60+ units)||3|